gavinlyonsrepo/pic_16F1619_projects/projects/LCD16x02_8bit/README.md

 The Vdd pin (2) should be connected to the positive power supply and Vss (1) to ground.
 Pin 3 (Vee) is for display contrast adjustment.

 Pins 7 to 14 are data lines (D0-D7).
 Data transfer to and from the display can be achieved either in 8-bit or 4-bit mode.
 The 8-bit mode uses all eight data lines to transfer a byte, whereas, in 4-bit mode, a byte is transferred as two 4-bit nibbles.
 In the later case, only the upper 4 data lines (D4-D7) are used.
 This design uses 8-bit.
+The LCD library will also support other sizes eg 20x04.

 | PIC  Pin | LCD Pin |  	Symbol |	Pin Function  |
 | --- | ---  | --- | --- |